LaurenaPo/Protein-analysis/README.md

 9. column 9 :
   A flag **#** can occur if between the 3 tools a difference is seen the difference can be :
    * difference of residue
    * difference of secondary structure assignment

-* If a flag appears, see remarks at the end of the file
+   If a flag appears, see remarks at the end of the file

 10.  column 10 :
 Special structure from Promotif :
      * if the letter is **B** the residue form a beta-turn
      * if the letter is **G** the residue form a gamma-turn
      * if the letter is **L** the residue form a beta-bulge
      * if the letter is **M** the residue have multiple special structure

+### Confusion matrix
 After the columns there is two confusion matrix.
 The first one is between DSSP and Stride
 The second one is between DSSP and Promotif